He Gets Us: Funding

-The advertisements are funded by The Servant Christian Foundation, a non-profit which is itself financed by donor-advised fund The Signatry; most of the individual donors who provided the money have chosen to remain anonymous.
+The advertisements were initially funded by the Servant Foundation, a non-profit donor-advised fund sponsor which does business as The Signatry; most individual donors have chosen to remain anonymous.
 One of the campaign's backers is David Green, the founder of Hobby Lobby. $100 million was spent on the campaign initially.
-Vanderground stated the organization intends to spend a billion dollars on the campaign within the next three years.
+In 2023, Vanderground stated the organization intended to spend a billion dollars on the campaign within the next three years.

+As of early 2024, the campaign was under new leadership and no longer affiliated with the Servant Foundation; instead, it is overseen by a new nonprofit organization named Come Near.

 Reception

 Some of the campaign's ads have been viewed millions of times on YouTube, including one named "The Rebel" which was seen 122 million times within a year of its uploading.
 According to Vanderground, the campaign had reached 100 million people as of October 2022.
-Its Super Bowl LVII ads generated attention on social media, and caused an increase in Google searches for the campaign during the game.
+Its Super Bowl LVII ads garnered attention on social media, and caused an increase in Google searches for the campaign during the game.

-Outlets such as Jacobin and CNN have noted the incongruity between the campaign's professed values and those of its donors, who have also given money to anti-abortion and anti-LGBT organizations such as the Alliance Defending Freedom, which has been designated a hate group by the Southern Poverty Law Center (SPLC).
+Jacobin and CNN have discussed a perceived incongruity between the campaign's professed values and those of its donors, who have also given money to anti-abortion and anti-LGBT organizations such as the Alliance Defending Freedom, which the Southern Poverty Law Center (SPLC) considers a hate group.
 In response to its television commercials, Congresswoman Alexandria Ocasio-Cortez argued that Jesus "would not spend millions of dollars on Super Bowl ads to make fascism look benign".

 Critics have similarly disputed the campaign's claims of being apolitical, noting allusions to themes and terminology used by conservatives such as cancel culture; Josiah R. Daniels of Sojourners disputed its equation of cancel culture to crucifixion, explaining that "on one side, people are coming to terms with their lives after experiencing consequences; on the other, people are being executed because of their low standing in society."
 Daniels also argued that "whether they recognize or admit it, it is practically impossible to be apolitical when it comes to the issues referenced on their site.
 Furthermore, imagining Jesus as apolitical is itself a political decision — and it is a decision that aligns with politically and financially powerful interests."
-Contrarily, conservative commentator Charlie Kirk criticized the campaign for promoting liberal and left-wing values, referring to its backers as "woke tricksters".
+Contrarily, conservative commentator Charlie Kirk criticized the campaign for promoting liberal and left-wing ideology, referring to its backers as "woke tricksters".

-The campaign has been criticized for deemphasizing biblical teachings, and for its expenditures into promoting Jesus as a "brand" (drawing comparisons to megachurches and large-scale events).
+The campaign has been criticized for allegedly deemphasizing biblical teachings, and for its expenditures into promoting Jesus as a "brand", which have drawn comparisons to megachurches.